lowrie/physim/README.md

 * `sod_100.out`: Output of the cycle number and time step, for each cycle.
 Any errors will also be logged in the `*.out` file.
 * `sod_100.plt`: Data with the simulation output at the final time, which may be plotted with the tools described below.

-To run the benchmarks (including Sod's problem):
+You can run all the benchmarks (including Sod's problem) with

 ```sh
 > euler/benchmarks.py --outputdir benchmark_test